 - Core and quarter approximately 8 to 12 tomatoes.
 Place tomato quarters in a large food processor and chop until they reach a thick, chunky texture.
 You can strain off some of the juice if your mixture seems watery.
 Pour tomatoes in a serving or storage container and set aside.

-- Prepare green peppers by slicing down the center, removing the stems and white pith, then slice into medium-sized sections approximately 1 inch square.
-Place pepper pieces in food processor and chop until pieces are small but not watery.
+- Prepare green peppers by slicing down the center, removing the stems and white pith, then slice into medium-sized sections approximately 1-inch square.
+Place pepper pieces in the food processor and chop until pieces are small but not watery.
 Add to the tomato base.

 - Rinse one can of black beans and gently stir into salsa.
 You can also add a drained can of sweet corn if desired.

 Amount Per Serving: Calories: 109Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 0mgSodium: 364mgCarbohydrates: 22gFiber: 7gSugar: 6gProtein: 6g